EdDataScienceEES/tutorial-SarahMorrison6504/tutorial/index.md

 Often when analysing data in ecology and environmental science we use modelling to determine the effect explanatory variables have on response variables such as linear regression and generalised linear models.
 For example, we can determine the extent to which climate change impacts temperatures or precipitation rates in different areas by looking at observed data over time.

 But what if we want to see how this will change in the future?
-Machine learning can be a useful tool to make projections on future climate trends.
-In this tutorial we will look at the potentail for linear regression, k NN regression and ARIMA, to project continuous data using algorithms, with the example of annual temperatures across the UK.
-We will then look at other ways projections can be made using machine learning such as ARIMA models.
+We can use linear regression, but what if we want more detailed projections?
+Or our data is not normally distruibuted?
+Machine learning can be a useful tool for this and  we will look at the potentail for k NN regression and ARIMA, to project continuous data using algorithms, with the example of annual temperatures across the UK.

 You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-SarahMorrison6504" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.